thulasizwe33/alx-zero_day/0x03-git/README.md

 Hi
-My read me is up to date
+My read me is up to date now